JakeSteam/blog-programming/_posts/2021-07-12-creating-a-mvvm-recyclerview-grid-with-quick-drag-and-drop-item-swapping-room-livedata-support-and-more.md

 - `app:layoutManager="androidx.recyclerview.widget.GridLayoutManager"`: Use a grid instead of simple list.
 - `app:spanCount="5"`: Use a 5 column grid.
-- `android:overScrollMode="never"`: Disables the “overscroll” animations (the semi-circles of colour when you reach the start / end of a RecyclerView).
+- `android:overScrollMode="never"`: Disables the "overscroll" animations (the semi-circles of colour when you reach the start / end of a RecyclerView).

 ```xml
 <androidx.recyclerview.widget.RecyclerView